-Steve was born into wildlife, growing up on the Queensland's Sunshine Coast and helping his parents at the 'Beerwah Reptile and Fauna Park'.
-Established in 1970, this two acre wildlife park was home to native wildlife such as Lace Monitors, Tiger Snakes, Freshwater Crocodiles, Magpie Geese and kangaroos.
-Many of the kangaroos were lined up in homemade pouches and cared for by Steve's mum, Lyn.
+Steve was born into wildlife, growing up on Queensland's Sunshine Coast, helping his parents at the 'Beerwah Reptile Park'.
+Established in 1970, this two-acre wildlife park was home to native wildlife such as lace monitors, tiger snakes, freshwater crocodiles, magpie geese and kangaroos.
+Many of the kangaroos were cared for in homemade pouches by Steve's mum, Lyn.
 She was an extraordinary wildlife rehabilitator and was quite skilled in nursing injured and orphaned animals and sending them back to the wild.

-As a child Steve's hero was his dad.
-Steve wanted to make his father proud and demonstrated and uncanny gift with wildlife from a very young age.
-He would go on field trips with his father right through the seventies, helping to relocate problem crocodiles, study snakes in Queensland's deserts and assist the university with bird surveys as he was incredibly skilled at climbing trees.
+Steve demonstrated an uncanny gift with wildlife from a very young age.
+He would go on field trips with his family right through the seventies, helping to relocate problem crocodiles, study snakes in Queensland's deserts and assisted the university with bird surveys.

-By the 1980s Steve was kicking goals on his own.
-The wildlife park had expanded to four acres, had two full-time staff and was called the 'Queensland Reptile and Fauna Park'.
-Steve was enlisted by the Queensland Government to help with crocodiles by volunteering for the East-Coast Crocodile Management Program and captured well over 100 crocodiles, which were relocated or housed at the family's newly established Crocodile Environmental Park.
+By the 1980s, the wildlife park had expanded to four acres, had two full-time staff and was re-branded as the 'Queensland Reptile and Fauna Park'.
+At this stage, Steve was enlisted by the Queensland Government to help with crocodiles, by volunteering for the East-Coast Crocodile Management Program and he captured well over 100 crocodiles, which were either relocated or housed within the family's park.

 Her life changed dramatically when, on the 4th June 1992, she married Steve and began a life of adventure.

-Instead of a honeymoon, the couple took the chance to embark on a crocodile rescue mission and film the project for a wildlife documentary.
-The Crocodile Hunter documentary series had begun.
-Steve and Terri would film over 150 episodes of Crocodile Hunter, Croc Diaries, Croc Files, New Breed Vets, Ghosts of War and Bindi: The Jungle Girl.
-These programs are now seen by 142 countries and 500 million viewers worldwide.
+Instead of a honeymoon, the couple took the chance to embark on a crocodile rescue mission, filming this experience.
+This became the first episode of The Crocodile Hunter documentary series.
+Steve and Terri would go on to film over 300 episodes of The Crocodile Hunter, Croc Diaries, Croc Files, New Breed Vets, Ghosts of War and Bindi: The Jungle Girl.
+These programs have been enjoyed by over 500 million viewers world-wide.

 In 1998 Steve and Terri were blessed with their first child.
-Bindi was born in Buderim, Queensland on 24 July.
+Bindi was born on 24 July.
 Steve named her after one of his favourite crocodiles.
-"Bindi" is also an Aboriginal word meaning 'young girl'.
+"Bindi" also means 'young girl' in some Aboriginal dialects.

 Steve and Terri had a perfect little girl and now hoped for a son.
-On 1 December 2003, Robert Clarence Irwin was born.
-He was named after Steve's dad and Terri's dad.
-Robert is the mirror image of his father and is crazy about reptiles!
+On 1 December 2003, Robert was born.
+Robert is the mirror image of his father and loves photography, mountain biking and reptiles.